Altzack/Boozy/README.md

-*A platform app to connect through drink recipes*
+*A platform to connect through drink recipes*